mozilla/SocialShare/README.md

 ### Prerequisite

-- [java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) - This is needed for the YUI compressor
 - [lessc](http://lesscss.org/) This is needed to compile less files.
 You can install this with `npm install -g less`.
+More about how to install [npm here.](http://npmjs.org/)
+- [uglify.js](https://github.com/mishoo/UglifyJS) This is the minifier.
+You can install this with `npm install uglify-js`.
 More about how to install [npm here.](http://npmjs.org/)

 ### Compiling